vperron/satan/README.md

 #### Parameters

-* `uuid` is the private device unique ID to address to
+* `uuid` is the private device unique ID to address.
+Minimum 4 chars.
 * `msgid` a unique ID to the message and all of its answers.
+Minimum 4 chars.
 * `checksum` is a control sum for the message arguments, calculated using Paul Hsieh's [superfasthash](http://www.azillionmonkeys.com/qed/hash.html)
 * `binaryblob` is any arbitrary binary blob: script, firmware image, package...